oeggy03/tp/docs/UserGuide.md

     * **Command Box**: Allows you to type in your commands.
     * **Command Result Box**: Displays the result of running a command.
     * **Display Box**: Displays all the details of a person or a company after certain commands are run.
-    * **List of People**: Displays brief details of every person added.
+    * **List of Persons**: Displays brief details of every person added.
 The index, name and tags for each person are displayed here.
     * **List of Companies**: Displays brief details of every company added.
 The index, name, tags and the next internship interview date (represented by the "Next:" field) for each company are displayed here.